 Travelon Self-Inflating Travel Pillow

-Feel awkward blowing up your inflatable pillow on a crowded plane?
+Don’t love blowing up your inflatable pillow on a crowded plane?
 Travelon’s self-inflating travel pillow fills with air with just a quick twist of the side vent.
-It’s bow-tie shape makes it one of the best inflatable travel pillows if you’re looking for back/lumbar support.
+Its bow-tie shape makes it one of the best inflatable travel pillows if you’re looking for back/lumbar support.

-If you just want to put your head down and go to sleep, the Senczo Travel Pillow actually allows you to do that (assuming the person in front of you hasn’t reclined all the way back).
-It inflates to a height of 21 inches, so you can rest your head face down on it.
+If you just want to put your head down and go to sleep, the HOMCA Travel Pillow actually allows you to do that (assuming the person in front of you hasn’t reclined all the way back).
+It inflates to a height of 21 inches, so you can rest your head face-down.
 There’s a face cradle in the top (like a massage table) that allows you to breathe, and arm holes in the side, so you can hug the pillow to keep it in place.

 The Hoodie Pillow feels like sleeping in your favorite sweatshirt—if your favorite sweatshirt offered an eyeshade and neck support.
 A cozy hood with adjustable drawstrings can be pulled over your eyes to block out light and keep your head warm (and also separate you from a less-than-clean plane or train seat), while the attached inflatable pillow supports your head.